telefonicaid/iotagent-node-lib/doc/api.md

 ## Device autoprovision and entity creation

-For those agents that uses IoTA Node LIB version 3.4.0 or higher, you should consider that the entity is not created automaticaly when a device is created.
-This means that al entities into the context broker are created when data arrives from a device, either if the device is created or autoprovisioned.
+For those agents that uses IoTA Node LIB version 3.4.0 or higher, you should consider that the entity is not created automatically when a device is created.
+This means that all entities into the Context Broker are created when data arrives from a device, no matter if the device is explicitly provisioned (via [device provisioning API](#create-device-post-iotdevices)) or autoprovisioned.

 ## Multientity support